 Over 20 years of research has led to the development and evolution of a state-of-the-art test that works at a molecular level, measuring five biomarker genes to help rule out urothelial bladder cancer.

-Our research shows that messenger RNA (mRNA) levels of five biomarker genes are present at higher levels in urine from patients with, rather than without, bladder cancer.1
+Our research shows that the messenger RNA (mRNA) levels within these five biomarker genes are different in urine from patients with urothelial bladder cancer than those without.1

 1 Holyoake A, O’Sullivan P, Pollock R, et al. Development of a multiplex RNA urine test for the detection and stratification of transitional cell carcinoma of the bladder.
 Clin Cancer Res 2008;14:742–9.

 Find out more about the science behind the test.

 Are you alarmed about blood in your urine?
 Worried about bladder cancer?
 Download our patient discussion guide for a list of questions you can ask your doctor.Download discussion guide now